 Threats to information technology systems associated with cybersecurity risks and cyber incidents or attacks continue to grow.
 Cybersecurity attacks could include, but are not limited to, malicious software, attempts to gain unauthorized access to data and the unauthorized release, corruption or loss of data and personal information, account takeovers, and other electronic security breaches that could lead to disruptions in the Company's critical systems.
 Risks associated with these attacks include, among other things, loss of intellectual property, disruption of the Company's and the Company's customers' business operations and safety procedures, loss or damage to the Company's data delivery systems, unauthorized disclosure of personal information and increased costs to prevent, respond to or mitigate cybersecurity attacks are evolving.
-At a global level, 2021 involved a series of high-profile ransomware attacks.
-Although ransomware is not a new problem, in recent years it has become one of the most popular types of cybercrime that is highly coordinated and more advanced.
-The scale and scope of ransomware operators as well as any potential cyber security attack represents both security and economic risks that could have a material adverse effect on the Company's business, financial condition and results of operations.
+At a global level, 2022 saw a global increase in malware attacks, including ransomware which continues to be one of the most popular types of cybercrime.
+The scale and scope of malware attacks represents both security and economic risks that could have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.